GeZhouyang/GeZhouyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in fluid mechanics at KTH Royal Institute of Technology in Stockholm, Sweden.
+I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada, and KTH Royal Institute of Technology in Stockholm, Sweden.
-I am also affiliated with the Soft Matter Group at the University of British Columbia in Vancouver, Canada.

-My current research interests are at the intersection of fluid mechanics and active matter.
+My current research interests are at the intersection of fluid mechanics and soft/active matter.
-Specifically, I am interested in how hydrodynamic interactions between microswimmers affect their collective motions and the bulk fluid properties.
+Specifically, I am interested in how hydrodynamic interactions between individual particles in a suspension affect their collective motions and the bulk fluid properties.
 I explore these questions numerically via CPU/GPU simulations.
 Most of the programs I use are open-source and can be downloaded from my Github page.

-Active fluids are not only of fundamental interest, but also have potential applications in emerging industries or technology, e.g. directed drug delivery, CO2 sequestration, biofuel and plant-based meat production, etc.
+Complex and active fluids are not only of fundamental physical interest, but also have potential applications in emerging industries or technology, e.g. directed drug delivery, CO2 sequestration, biofuel and plant-based meat production, etc.